Rodolfo Faistauer - Pianist

 Research has had an important role in Rodolfo’s life since his undergraduate years at the Federal University of Rio Grande do Sul (UFRGS) in Brazil.
 He was the recipient of a research scholarship from the Brazilian National Council for Scientific and Technological Development (CNPq) collaborating with the Group of Research in Performance Practice of the graduate program in music of that university.
 During those years, he worked mainly on research related to Latin-American composers of the 20th century.

 During his years in Europe, Rodolfo worked intensely on the musical tradition of Artur Schnabel.
 Schnabel’s concepts of rhythm, meter and phrasing remain a central aspect of his studies and practice.
-Rodolfo has also worked as a freelance researcher, for instance collaborating in the documentary film Artur Schnabel: No Place of Exile, broadcasted in Europe by TV-channel ARTE in 2018.
+Rodolfo has also worked as a freelance researcher, for instance collaborating in the documentary film Artur Schnabel: No Place of Exile, broadcasted in Europe by TV-channel ARTE in 2018 as well as with major publishers of pedagogical piano music in the United States.

 As part of his doctoral dissertation, Rodolfo embarked on a fascinating investigation of eighteenth-century sources in musical composition and performance.
 Supervised by Dr. Danuta Mirka and influenced by recent advances in the study of late eighteenth-century sources in music theory, he applied this knowledge to the music of Franz Schubert, embracing aspects of rhetoric, meter and performance practice.